|

 ||||||||||

-generated for a normal, double exponential, t with 3
+We generated 1,000 random numbers for normal, double exponential,

-degrees of freedom, and lognormal distributions.
-In all cases,
+t with 3 degrees of freedom, and lognormal distributions.

-the Kolmogorov-Smirnov test was applied to test for a normal
+In all cases, the Kolmogorov-Smirnov test was applied to test for

 ||||||||||